Cyphermvisual/EasyMap/README.md

 ---

-##  Just download the .exe run configure and play!
+##  Just download the .exe from the releases page, run, configure and play!
 Or build the app!